CTMQ

 I continued around the loop, crossed Eno Brook and climbed the one little hill of the property.
 Hilariously, there has been a rusty folding chair on top of this tiny bump for a few years.
 It’s in pictures of the space before the trail was built, and it was here in my August 2019 walk.

 The western side of the loop traverses some lovely fern glades on its way back to the trailhead.
-Near the end, there is a side trail that connects to Willington’s Ruby Fenton Park.
+Near the end, there is a side trail that connects to Willington’s Fenton-Ruby Park.
 In provincial Connecticut, where each town is its own fiefdom, it’s rare that two town conservation commissions agree to link property with a town border crossing connector.

 Langhammer Map